Zwivee/Zwivee/README.md

 ---

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a Husband, Developer, and Teacher!

 - 🔭 I’m currently working on a Discord bot in Python!
 - 🌱 I’m currently learning python 🤣